 Please see the page "THE REAL SEVEN SEALS" for a full explanation of the Olivet prophecy.

-I do hope that this brief explanation makes it clear where we are in prophecy today, and that the days of the Beast, the times of the Gentiles, are well and truly behind us.
+I do hope this brief explanation makes it clear where we are in prophecy today, with the days of the Beast, the times of the Gentiles, well and truly behind us.
 Please see the page "REVELATION 13 - THE BEAST" for a full commentary on Revelation 13.